margelo/react-native-graph/README.md

 2. `onPointSelected`: Fired for each point the user pans through.
 You can use this event to update labels or highlight selection in the graph.
 3. `onGestureEnd`: Fired once the user releases his finger and the pan gesture _deactivates_.

-Pan gesture can be configures using these props:
+The pan gesture can be configured using these props:

-1. `panGestureTimeout`: Set timeout for the pan gesture to activate.
+1. `panGestureDelay`: Set delay for the pan gesture to activate.
 Set to `0` to start immediately after touch.
 Defaults to `300`.

 Example: